-Human Behavior in the Social Environment Master Syllabus FOR ON-THE-GROUND Sections
+Human Behavior in the Social Environment: SW 502 Master Syllabus FOR ONLINE Sections

-(Last updated by Sam Jones on 6-27-21)

-Section Information

-Meeting Date/Time:

-Location:

-Instructor:

-Email:

-Office Hours: By arrangement
+Section Information Meeting Date/Time: Location: Instructor: Email: Office Hours: By arrangement

 Catalog Course Description:

 Theories, themes, and issues concerning the interaction among individuals-as they grow, change, and develop over the life course-and their social context are reviewed.
 Theories and assumptions about human behavior and diversity are critically applied to social work contexts.
 Values and ethical issues related to biopsychosocial development are examined.